 The Swiss Democracy Foundation (and also the European Democracy Foundation) is led by

-the founding board of management consisting of four founder-members:
+the founding board of management consisting of three founder-members:

 ADRIAN SCHMID President